 Pennsboro in Ritchie County, West Virginia — The American South (Appalachia)

 Topics and series.
-This historical marker is listed in these topic lists: Notable Buildings • Roads & VehiclesWest Virginia Archives and History series list.
-A significant historical year for this entry is 1800.
+This historical marker is listed in this topic list: Railroads & Streetcars.
+In addition, it is included in the Baltimore and Ohio Railroad (B&O) series list.
+A significant historical year for this entry is 1883.

 Location.
-39° 17.076′ N, 80° 58.314′ W. Marker is in Pennsboro, West Virginia, in Ritchie County.
-Marker is on West Myles Avenue / Old U.S. 50 (Local Route 50/36) west of Main Street (West Virginia Route 74), on the right when traveling west.
+39° 17.1′ N, 80° 58.133′ W. Marker is in Pennsboro, West Virginia, in Ritchie County.
+Marker is on Main Street (West Virginia Route 74) just south of Collins Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Pennsboro WV 26415, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Pennsboro (about 600 feet away, measured in a direct line); Pennsboro B&O Depot (approx. 0.2 miles away); Harrisville (approx. 0.2 miles away); Doddridge County / Ritchie County (approx. 3.4 miles away); Romeo H. Freer (approx. 6.1 miles away); Harrisville / Thomas Maley Harris (approx. 6.1 miles away); Ritchie County Veterans Memorial (approx. 6.7 miles away); a different marker also named Harrisville (approx. 6.7 miles away).
+Harrisville (about 500 feet away, measured in a direct line); Pennsboro (about 500 feet away); The Stone House (approx. 0.2 miles away); Doddridge County / Ritchie County (approx. 3.2 miles away); Romeo H. Freer (approx. 6.2 miles away); Harrisville / Thomas Maley Harris (approx. 6.2 Ritchie County Veterans Memorial (approx. 6.8 miles away); a different marker also named Harrisville (approx. 6.8 miles away).
 Touch for a list and map of all markers in Pennsboro.